rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 #### Can I provision Cloud Databases if I don't have Cloud Servers or Cloud Load Balancers on my account?

-Yes.
-High Availability (HA) instance groups enable both internal connections on the data center's internal service network (ServiceNet) and external networks through a public IP or hostname.
+Yes, High Availability (HA) instance groups enable both internal connections on the data center's internal service network (ServiceNet) and external networks through a public IP or hostname.
 Single instances and replica sets are provisioned only with network interfaces on ServiceNet.